cmda-minor-web/web-app-from-scratch-2122/course/week-4.md

 <!-- Opleveren, presentatie, refelectie vragen. -->

+The past weeks you've build a Single Page Web App.
 What are the consequences of building a web app that runs entirely in the browser, a client side, single page web app?

 Your work will be assessed on the criteria: User Interface, Code structure, Data management and Project (documentation).